ErasmusMC-Bioinformatics/src-pulsar/README.md

 - A destination/environment must be added with the pulsar details
 - Some tools should be redirected to this Pulsar

-Here is an example of what those changes look like in your Galaxy node.
+Here is an example of what those changes look like in your Galaxy node. ([FAQ: how to read a diff](https://training.galaxyproject.org/training-material/topics/admin/faqs/diffs.html)).
+In this example our pulsar node was called `p20` but that will be different for you.

 ```diff